University of Rome La Sapienza

 - 12 years of secondary education & English proficiency certificate.

-- Non-EU: D-type visa, Universitaly & Sapienza’s Studenti Online registration.
+- Non-EU: D-type visa, register via Universitaly & Studenti Online portal.

-- Italian language test upon arrival for non-Italian speakers.
+- An Italian language test is required upon arrival for non-Italian speakers.

 - KALINGAEURO provides IMAT preparation.